Charmonium-like resonances with $J^{PC}=0^{++},2^{++}$ in coupled $D\bar D$, $D_s\bar D_s$ scattering on the lattice: Conclusions

 Turning to states with $J^{PC}=2^{++}$, the mass of the ground state $\chi_{c2}(1P)$ was determined directly from the lattice energy and is compared with the experimental value in Eq.~(\ref{chic2_1P}).
 We have assumed the $2^{++}$ resonance to be coupled only with the $D\bar D$ scattering channel in the $l=2$ partial wave and have parametrized this with a Breit-Wigner form.
 The resonance parameters are extracted and compared with the experimental values of the conventional $\chi_{c2}(3930)$ in Eqs.~(\ref{dwave-lat_compare}) and (\ref{dwave-exp}).
 These are then fixed for the finite-volume coupled-channel analysis discussed in Section \ref{sec:DD-DsDs-with2}.
 We find the estimates for positions and residues for the poles with $J^{PC}=0^{++}$ to be robust with the exclusion/inclusion of the $l=2$ partial wave contribution to the analysis.
 The resulting pole positions and the residues from either study are shown in Fig. \ref{fig:DD-DsDs-poles}.

 In this study we worked with several simplifying assumptions (detailed in Section~\ref{sec:caveats}) necessary for a first investigation of this coupled-channel system.
 The lattice QCD ensembles we used have heavier-than-physical light and charm quarks and a lighter-than-physical strange quark.
 This results in a smaller-than-physical splitting between the $D\bar{D}$ and the $D_s\bar{D}_s$ thresholds.
 In future studies, it will be important to systematically improve upon the current results by successively relaxing our assumptions, for example, by explicitly including $\eta_c\eta$ interpolating fields and adding this channel as well as $J/\psi\omega$ to the coupled-channel study.
+It is also essential to investigate additional parametrizations to test the model independence of our findings and this will require a larger set of ensembles with high statistics.
 With regard to the pole structure observed in this work, it would be particularly interesting to investigate how our observations, such as the shallow $D\bar{D}$ bound state and our $X(3860)$ candidate evolve when simultaneously approaching the limit of physical quark masses and the continuum limit.

 \acknowledgments